akshaybatar/xenon/README.md

-Xenon is a mini php framework which is MVC pattern using php-oops concepts.
+Xenon is a mini PHP framework that follows the MVC pattern, utilizing PHP's object-oriented programming (OOP) concepts.